EMPAT94/empat94.github.io/_gs/tutorial.md

 MAGE - Base Class

 Very high Intelligence at the cost of other attributes.
-Instead of getting a pre-defined skill when leveling up, craft highly specialized and equally deadly personal Spells.
+Instead of getting a pre-defined Skill when leveling up, craft highly specialized and equally deadly personal spells.

 ---

 Ha...
-My class was set a while ago when Betty mentioned them for the first time.
-I focused on selecting that class and the window went back to the main screen describing my class and current status.
+My Class was set a while ago when Betty mentioned them for the first time.
+I focused on selecting that Class and the window went back to the main screen describing my Class and current status.

 ---